graphql/graphql-spec/spec/Section 6 -- Execution.md

 When encountering completed futures, {ProcessCompletedFutures()} calls itself recursively on any new futures in case they have been completed.

-ProcessCompletedFutures(completedFutures, originalDeferStates,
+ProcessCompletedFutures(completedFutures, originalFutureStates,
-originalNewFutures, originalUpdate).
+originalDeferStates, originalNewFutures, originalUpdate).

-- Let {deferStates} be a new unordered map containing all entries in {originalDeferStates}.
+- Let {futureStates} be a new unordered map containing all entries in {originalFutureStates}.
+- Let {deferStates} be {originalDeferStates}.
 - Let {pending}, {incremental}, and {completed} be new lists containing all the items in the corresponding entries on {originalUpdate}.
 - Let {newFutures} be a new set containing all members of {originalNewFutures}.
 - For each {completedFuture} in {completedFutures}:
+  - Let {futureState} be the entry for {completedFuture} in {futureStates}.
+  - If {futureState} is not defined, continue to the next {completedFuture} in {completedFutures}.
   - If {completedFuture} completes the initial result:
     - Let {initialResult} be the result of {completedFuture}.
     - Let {newPendingResults} and {futures} be the corresponding entries on